 Holding space requires a high degree of mindfulness.

 While holding space, we access a part of ourselves that observes and is aware and present.
 We’re able to witness our thoughts, emotions, and reactions without acting on them.
 Is this challenging?
 YES!
 A high degree of mindfulness is key.

 When I read this, I feel it requires a heart-centered approach.
 Our minds are racing and overthinking all the time.
 But if we can move into our heart space, we can shift into another way of being—a place where we aren’t a slave to our everpresent, distracting minds.

 The funny thing is that holding space doesn’t require an active response.
-It requires showing up with love and attention.
+It requires showing up with self-awareness, love, and attention.

 “To hold space for others in our lives, we have to learn to hold space for ourselves first.
 When we neglect our own needs, we risk burnout, addiction, and other unhealthy coping mechanisms,” from the Centre for Holding Space.

 When I read this, I thought right away, ‘How can we hold space for others if we don’t know how to do it for ourselves?’
 Everything seems to always come back to the relationship we have with ourselves.